fernandoc-dev/test_on_fastapi/README.md

 Modular and reusable testing template for FastAPI with organized structure for unit, integration, E2E and load tests.

+> **Note**: This repository serves as a testing template.
+For the actual project implementation, see [PROJECT.md](./PROJECT.md) which describes the Project Management Platform with Multi-Source Integration.

 ## Project Structure

 ```